ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04-preliminaries.md

 - It's a lot more than we want, and probably about the wrong things - so we should remove most of it
 :::

-This chapter presents mathematical notation, background, and techniques used throughout the modules.
-This material is provided primarily for review and reference.
-You might wish to return to the relevant sections when you encounter unfamiliar notation or mathematical techniques in later chapters.

-The concept of [estimation]{.term} might be unfamiliar to many readers.
-Estimation is not a mathematical technique, but rather a general engineering skill.
-It is enormously useful to computer scientists doing design work, because any proposed solution whose estimated resource requirements fall well outside the problem’s resource constraints can be discarded immediately, allowing time for greater analysis of more promising solutions.

-#### Sets and relations
+#### Sets {-}

-#### Set Notation

 The concept of a set in the mathematical sense has wide application in computer science.
 The notations and techniques of set theory are commonly used when describing and implementing algorithms because the abstractions associated with sets often help to clarify and simplify algorithm design.

 A [set]{.term} is a collection of distinguishable [members <member>]{.term} or [elements <element>]{.term}.
 The members are typically drawn from some larger population known as the [base type]{.term}.
 Each member of a set is either a [primitive element]{.term} of the base type or is a set itself.
 There is no concept of duplication in a set.
 Each value from the base type is either in the set or not in the set.
 For example, a set named $\mathbf{P}$ might consist of the three integers 7, 11, and 42.
-In this case, $\mathbf{P}$'s members are 7, 11, and 42, and the
-base type is integer.
+In this case, $\mathbf{P}$'s members are 7, 11, and 42, and the base type is integer.

 The following table shows the symbols commonly used to express sets and their relationships.

 $$
 \begin{array}{l|l}
 \{1, 4\}& \mbox{A set composed of the members 1 and 4}\\
 \{\mathsf{x}\, |\, \mathsf{x}\ \mbox{is a positive integer}\}&
-    \mbox{A set definition using a set former}\\
-&\qquad \mbox{Example: the set of all positive integers}\\
+    \mbox{A set definition using a set comprehension (e.g., the set of all positive integers)}\\
 \mathsf{x} \in \mathbf{P}&\mathsf{x}\ \mbox{is a member of set}\ \mathbf{P}\\
 \mathsf{x} \notin \mathbf{P}&\mathsf{x}\ \mbox{is not a member of set}\ \mathbf{P}\\
 \emptyset&\mbox{The null or empty set}\\